coalest/remarkable_ruby/behavior_brainstorm.md

 ## Document features
 document.download                       # Download the zip file
-document.highlights                     # Array of highlights from doc document.delete                         # Delete document from device
+document.highlights                     # Array of highlights from doc document.delete                         # Move doc to trash
+document.delete!                        # Delete doc from device and cloud

 document = Document.new(path_to_pdf)
 document.upload                         # Upload a pdf